 What is Service Provider Licensing?

 The Ontario Government determined that a licensing and regulation regime for the business practices of health clinics (service providers) treating auto insurance claimants is appropriate and necessary.
-Service Provider Licensing (SPL) is implemented and overseen by the Financial Services Commission of Ontario (FSCO).
+Service Provider Licensing (SPL) is implemented and overseen by the Financial Services Regulatory Authority of Ontario (FSRA) *.

-- Explore FSCO’s Public Registry of Licensed Service Providers
+- Explore FSRA’s Public Registry of Licensed Service Providers

 How does Service Provider Licensing relate to HCAI?

-As per FSCO’s May 2015 HCAI Guideline, the process for submitting and adjudicating invoices changed on June 1, 2015.
-In order to receive direct payment for submitted invoices, Facilities must have a valid FSCO Service Provider Licence both at the time the treatment or service is performed and when the invoice is submitted.
+The process for submitting and adjudicating invoices changed on June 1, 2015.
+As per FSCO’s HCAI Guideline, to receive direct payment for submitted invoices, Facilities must have a valid FSRA Service Provider Licence both at the time the treatment or service is performed and when the invoice is submitted.
 Without a Service Provider License, the Insurer must pay the claimant.

 How do I apply for a Service Provider Licence?